willirath/ship_routing/README.md

-The repository contains a minimal script at `doc/examples/example_routing.py` that demonstrates how to configure a journey, point the routing app to forcing datasets, and run the (work-in-progress) optimisation pipeline.
+The repository contains a minimal script at `doc/examples/example_routing.py` that demonstrates how to configure a journey, point the routing app to forcing datasets, and run the optimisation pipeline.
 To run it:

 1. Clone or otherwise obtain the forcing datasets (currents, winds, waves) and place them under `doc/examples/data_large/`.
 For example, you can mirror